getsentry/sentry-javascript/docs/config.rst

 .. describe:: serverName

-    Use this value to define a unique value per client.
-Typically this would be a device id, if used within a mobile app.
+    Typically this would be the server name, but that doesn’t exist on all platforms.
+Instead you may use something like the device ID, as it indicates the host which the client is running on.

     .. code-block:: javascript